jSquirrel/nutforms/README.md

 # nutforms
 Automatically generated distributed forms with data validation written in Java and JavaScript.
-Bachelor thesis at FEE CUT.
+Bachelor thesis at FEE CTU.